awsdocs/aws-batch-user-guide/doc_source/job_states.md

 After a job reaches the `RUNNING` status, you can programmatically retrieve its log stream name with the [DescribeJobs](https://docs.aws.amazon.com/batch/latest/APIReference/API_DescribeJobs.html) API operation\.
 For more information, see [View Log Data Sent to CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#ViewingLogData) in the *Amazon CloudWatch Logs User Guide*\.
 By default, these logs are set to never expire, but you can modify the retention period\.
 For more information, see [Change Log Data Retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SettingLogRetention.html) in the *Amazon CloudWatch Logs User Guide*\.

 `SUCCEEDED`
 The job has successfully completed with an exit code of `0`\.
-The job state for `SUCCEEDED` jobs is persisted in AWS Batch for 24 hours\.
+The job state for `SUCCEEDED` jobs is persisted in AWS Batch for at least 24 hours\.
 Logs for `SUCCEEDED` jobs are available in CloudWatch Logs; the log group is `/aws/batch/job`, and the log stream name format is `first200CharsOfJobDefinitionName/default/ecs_task_id` \(this format may change in the future\)\.
 After a job reaches the `RUNNING` status, you can programmatically retrieve its log stream name with the [DescribeJobs](https://docs.aws.amazon.com/batch/latest/APIReference/API_DescribeJobs.html) API operation\.
 For more information, see [View Log Data Sent to CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#ViewingLogData) in the *Amazon CloudWatch Logs User Guide*\.
 By default, these logs are set to never expire, but you can modify the retention period\.
 For more information, see [Change Log Data Retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SettingLogRetention.html) in the *Amazon CloudWatch Logs User Guide*\.

 `FAILED`
 The job has failed all available attempts\.
-The job state for `FAILED` jobs is persisted in AWS Batch for 24 hours\.
+The job state for `FAILED` jobs is persisted in AWS Batch for at least 24 hours\.
 Logs for `FAILED` jobs are available in CloudWatch Logs; the log group is `/aws/batch/job`, and the log stream name format is `first200CharsOfJobDefinitionName/default/ecs_task_id` \(this format may change in the future\)\.
 After a job reaches the `RUNNING` status, you can programmatically retrieve its log stream with the [DescribeJobs](https://docs.aws.amazon.com/batch/latest/APIReference/API_DescribeJobs.html) API operation\.
 For more information, see [View Log Data Sent to CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#ViewingLogData) in the *Amazon CloudWatch Logs User Guide*\.
 By default, these logs are set to never expire, but you can modify the retention period\.
 For more information, see [Change Log Data Retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SettingLogRetention.html) in the *Amazon CloudWatch Logs User Guide*\.